matheuslenke/100-days-of-swift/README.md

 **Day 94** Today i started doing another SpriteKit Game, and mixing it with UIKit.
 It's not playable yet

 **Day 95** Today i finished the game.
 It looked really nice, and is actually fun.
 I can think of some improvements, but the most awesome thing i learned was how to change a texture using CoreGraphics to make holes at buildings and changing its physics body

+**Day 96** Today i made a challenge in my last SpriteKit Game, i made a wind modifier, tracked player score, used Scene transitions and used auto layout for the UI components.
+The final version remind me a little of Gunbound